Most Popular Tibet Trekking Tour: Ganden to Samye Monastery

 After exploring Samye Monastery on the final morning of this fantastic Tibet trekking tour, travelers will cross the widest section of the Brahmaputra River on a ferry.
 The group’s Tibetan driver will take them to the Yarlung Valley to see it’s fertile pastures and Yungbulakang Palace that towers over the valley high atop a mountain.
 If travelers are too tired to make the trek up, they can ride a horse for a small fee.
 Legend has it that Yungbulakang is more than two thousand years old and was the place where Tibetan Buddhism was handed down from the sky.

-On this tour, there are magnificent and inspiring sites to behold at every turn.
+On this trekking adventure, there are magnificent and inspiring sites to behold at every turn.
 While acclimatizing in Lhasa, travelers will see Tibet culture on tour at some of Tibet’s most important historical sites such as Potala Palace and Jokhang Temple.
 The remote trek allows hikers to get in touch with nature and a visit to Yarlung Valley provides a window back to ancient Tibetan Civilization.
 Tibet Ctrip takes care of details such as trekking equipment, food and transportation; all travelers have to do is bring a sense of adventure and curiosity!